When Numbers Start Talking: Implicit Numerical Coordination Among LLM-Based Agents: Results

+Conditions involving numerical output without communicative intent and externally injected pseudo-random sequences show lower correlations, reinforcing the view that numerical signals acquire strategic relevance only when agents intentionally generate them for coordination.
+Taken together, these results suggest that covert communication contributes to alignment with natural-language behaviour, but its effect remains limited and context-dependent.
+To better understand how agents exploit covert channels in repeated games, Table \ref{tab:top5} reports the five most frequent numerical messages produced under covert communication in the repeated‑game setting, expressed as percentages of all transmitted messages.
 Compared to the one-shot setting, repeated interactions amplify the structural differences observed between decimal and hexadecimal covert communication.
-In the decimal condition, symbols distributions in repeated games are markedly more concentrated than in one-shot play.
+In the decimal condition, symbols distributions in repeated games are more concentrated than in one-shot play.
 While one-shot interactions already exhibit skewed usage patterns, repetition leads to a stronger collapse onto a minimal set of symbols, most notably in the Harmony game, where a single value accounts for more than 80\% of all messages.
-Similar, though less extreme, concentration effects are observed in Snowdrift, Stag Hunt, and Prisoner’s Dilemma, suggesting that repeated exposure reinforces stable, low-entropy signalling conventions.
+This suggests that repeated exposure reinforces stable, low-entropy signalling conventions.
 By contrast, hexadecimal communication remains comparatively dispersed under repetitions.
-Although repeated interactions slightly increase symbols concentrations, no symbol becomes dominant, and the top-ranked values rarely exceed low double-digit percentages.
-This persistence of flatter distributions indicates that the larger symbol space inhibits convergence to compact codes even when agents interact repeatedly.
+No symbol becomes dominant, and only one top-ranked value ("5A" in the H game) exceed low double-digit percentages.
+This persistence of flatter distributions suggests that the larger symbol space inhibits convergence to compact codes even when agents interact repeatedly.

-Taken together, these results suggest that repetition does not fundamentally alter the nature of covert communication but rather sharpens pre-existing tendencies.
+Taken together, these results indicate that repetition does not fundamentally alter the nature of covert communication, but instead sharpens pre-existing tendencies.
 Repeated games intensify the consolidation of signalling schemes in constrained numerical spaces, while richer representational channels preserve dispersion and limit dominance effects.
-As in the one-shot setting, the resulting codes remain semantically anchored in the payoff structure yet pragmatically opaque, underscoring that repeated interaction strengthens coordination without necessarily improving interpretability.
+As in the one-shot setting, the resulting codes remain semantically anchored in the payoff structure yet pragmatically opaque, indicating that repeated interaction strengthens coordination without necessarily improving interpretability.
+This pattern is consistent with repeated-game scenarios in which agents exhibit stable, inferable traits, approximating near-complete-information play.
+In such condition, repetition primarily amplifies existing coordination dynamics rather than reshaping them through uncertainty about types or reputational incentives, highlighting a distinctive interaction between communication constraints and repeated play in LLM-based multi-agent systems \cite{willis2025will,fontana2024nicer}.